INTRODUCING THE NEXT GENERATION

 Kaylin Cabble (DC NEXT 2015) was accepted to the Joffrey Ballet School's Contemporary Trainee program in NYC.
 The 16 yr old junior moved to NYC in the fall to begin studying at the prestigious school.
 Her piece, "Power", which she created during her time at DC NEXT, was selected to be performed at Atlanta Ballet's "Healthy Living Day".

 Teresa Wilson (DC INTERN 2011) graduated from University of the Arts.
 She worked with Debbie Allen on her production of "Brothers of the Night".
-Since moving to back to ATL, Teresa has been working for Dance Canvas in our youth outreach initiatives, and currently tours as a dancer with Keith Sweat.
+Since moving to back to ATL, Teresa was on faculty for DC NEXT and Dance Canvas' youth outreach initiatives, toured as a dancer with Keith Sweat and was a founding member of The Tap Rebels.
+She currently serves as the Director of Dance for New Manchester High School F.A.M.E.

 Jaylen Clay (DC NEXT 2010, DC INTERN 2012, 2013, DC CHOREOGRAPHER 2015) graduated from Alabama State University and is now pursing an MFA in dance at University of Illinois at Urbana-Champaign.
 Jaylen was acknowledged for hi choreography by the Harlequin Floor scholarship.